odenas/indexed_ms/README.md

 This should build the executables in `./fast_ms/bin` (files ending in `.x`).
 Run a program without arguments to get a description of what it does and of how to use it.

 To make it easy to run experiements and organize work we support [snakemake](https://snakemake.readthedocs.io/en/stable/index.html).
-To get started, create a python virtual environment with Python 3.7 and install dependencies.
+To get started, create a Python virtual environment with Python 3.7 and install dependencies.
 E.g.

 ```
-~$ conda create --prefix ./myenv python=3.7
+conda create --prefix ./myenv python=3.7
-~$ conda activate ./myenv
+conda activate ./myenv
-~$ pip install -r requirements.txt
+pip install -r requirements.txt
 ```

-With the virtual environment set up and active, make the documentation and example workflows
+With the virtual environment set up and active, make the documentation and example workflows:

 ```
-~$ make -C fast_ms/docs/ html
+make -C fast_ms/docs/ html
 ```

-to view, point a browser to `fast_ms/docs/_build/html/index.html`.
+To view the documentation, point a browser to `fast_ms/docs/_build/html/index.html`.

 With the environment active, you can also run tests: